WebAssembly/component-model/design/mvp/WIT.md

 ```

 The kebab name of the `import` or `export` is the name of the corresponding item
 in the final component.
-This can be different from the [`interface`][interfaces]
-name but must be a [valid identifier][identifiers].
-Note that kebab names cannot
+Note that kebab names cannot overlap and must be unique,
-overlap and must be unique, even between imports and exports.
+even between imports and exports.

 Note that in the component model imports to a component either use an ID or a
 kebab-name, and in WIT this is reflected in the syntax: